kelsey-ek/of7azure/GUIDE/Split_modules.md

 - Prepare licenses with the correct hostnames.

-NODE1 : of7azure01
+NODE1 : of7azure01 (TMAX, osc, base)

-NODE1 : of7auzre
+NODE2 : of7auzre (TMAX, batch, tacf, base)

 - /etc/hosts from both NODEs.